 In brief, we don't know and we cannot know THE world, absolutely.
 We can know only OUR world, a world shaped by our ideas, seen from our perspective, and built by us with our needs in view.
 Such is Cupitt's non-realist philosophy.
 It implies, by the way, that we have no privileged knowledge of ourselves either, hence Cupitt's phrase "Empty radical humanism".
 It means "We alone improvise our knowledge about everything — including even ourselves".
 There is no absolute or perspectiveless vision of the world: the best we can have is a slowly-evolving human consensus about a purely human world.
 It doesn't sound much; but it works remarkably well in practice, which is why in America this philosophical outlook is called ‘pragmatism’.

 In religion, the move to non-realism implies the recognition that all religious and ethical ideas are human, with a human history.
 We give up the old metaphysical and cosmological way of understanding religious belief, and translate dogma into spirituality (a spirituality is a religious lifestyle).
-We understand all religious doctrines in practical terms, as guiding myths to live by, in the way that Kant, Kierkegaard and Bultmannn began to map out.
+We understand all religious doctrines in practical terms, as guiding myths to live by, in the way that Kant, Kierkegaard and Bultmann began to map out.
 We abandon ideas of objective and eternal truth, and instead see all truth as a human improvisation.
 We should give up all ideas of a heavenly or supernatural world-beyond.
 Yet, despite our seeming scepticism, we insist that non-realist religion can work very well as religion, and can deliver 'eternal' happiness now.

 Cupitt sees his religion of ordinary human life as the "Kingdom theology" that historic Christianity always knew it must eventually move to, after the end of the age of the Church and the arrival of a final religion of immediate commitment to this world and this life only.

 In philosophy, Cupitt starts from the philosophy of ordinary human life.
 It sees everything under great unifying metaphors, such as the Sun, or the Fountain.
 The resulting outlook may be seen as standing in the existentialist tradition.
+In ethics, Cupitt sees our modern humanitarian ethics as the legacy of Jesus and of historic Christianity.